About the Work

 Folklore and fairy tales hold particular fascination for Frank, who examines these universally-known arcs from a contemporary vantage point, employing abstraction and figuration to explore the shadowed nuances of archetypal language.
 Recalling oral tradition, Frank’s images appear to undergo continual transformation — swirling, indeterminate, open to imaginative interpretation.
 Amidst her dreamlike universe of alchemical colors, chalk pastel-sketched delineations, and roving compositions, there are sharp moments of clarity.
 Often, it’s the eyes, rendered with a knowing and realistic gleam, that suggest that souls remain clear, even within environments that threaten disintegration, obfuscation, or erasure.

 Natalie Frank (b.
-1980, Austin, TX) has a forthcoming solo exhibition at Miles McEnery (New York) opening on June 8th, 2023.
-The artist has held previous exhibitions at The Kemper Museum of Contemporary Art (Kansas City), Fort Worth Modern, Yale University Art Gallery (New Haven), FLAG Art Foundation (New York), Half Gallery (New York), Blum & Poe (Los Angeles), Salon 94 (New York), and Rhona Hoffman Gallery (Chicago), among many others.
+1980, Austin, TX) has held exhibitions at Miles McEnery Gallery (New York), The Kemper Museum of Contemporary Art (Kansas City), Fort Worth Modern, Yale University Art Gallery (New Haven), FLAG Art Foundation (New York), Half Gallery (New York), Blum & Poe (Los Angeles), Salon 94 (New York), and Rhona Hoffman Gallery (Chicago), among many others.
 Frank is the recipient of numerous prestigious awards including the Pollock Krasner Foundation Grant and the Fulbright Scholarship.
 Her work is included in permanent collections including the Brooklyn Museum of Art, the Hall Art Foundation (Reading, VT), the Whitney Museum of American Art (New York), and Yale University Art Museum (New Haven).
 Frank earned her BA from Yale University in 2002 and an MFA from Columbia University in 2006.
 The artist lives and works in Brooklyn, New York.

 Authentication & Resale